rubenmethorst/Single-cell-SCG_JoVE/README.md

 * `Script_SCG_JOVE.R`: Used to perform all analyses presented in the manuscript

 Figures can also be plotting using above mentioned script.
 Associated results are located here: `Result/` <br />
-In the `Data/` folder, there is a excel-file containing a variety of cell markers for visualization purposes

 --------------------------